LMH01/adventofcode_lib_lmh01/README.md

+# This repository has been archived because I'm now using [aocli](https://github.com/sncxyz/aocli).

 # adventofcode_lib_lmh01
 This is just a simple library containing some functions that i am reusing for the [advent of code ](https://adventofcode.com/2021/) event.